 Natalie Koss assists salespeople in collecting their unpaid sales commissions.
 It is unlawful for your employer to withhold commissions on sales made during your employment.
 Whether you’re currently employed or recently terminated, you may be able to recover your unpaid sales commissions.
 Ms. Koss is experienced in representing sales professionals who are owed commissions.

-Attorney Natalie Koss assisted a technology salesperson in winning one of the largest unpaid sales commission judgments in Washington, DC, for $1.1 million.
+Attorney Natalie Koss represented a technology salesperson, who won one of the largest unpaid sales commission judgments in Washington, DC, for $1.1 million.

 - Building Materials & Construction

 - Federal Government Contracting